datasciencecampus/laika/README.md

 * The model as-is, is quite poor, trained to only 70% accuracy over the validation set).
 * The model has only been trained once: fine-tuning and hyperparameter search has not yet been completed.
 * The training data is very noisy: the segments are only partially labelled.
 As such, missing labels are assigned as "background".
-* General issues/bugs/improvements can be found on the [project board](skywalker/projects/1).

 # Background research